mac-comp127/audio-synth/README.md

 In the `audiosynth.audio` package, you will find these three types, plus some supporting code:

-- `Signal`: a sound wave with a specific shape, amplitude, and frequency.
+- `Signal`: a sound wave, represented as a function that maps time to wave amplitude.
 - `Waveform`: the _shape_ of a sound wave, independent of amplitude and frequency.
+A `Waveform` is like a musical instrument: it can produce many different notes, but they all share a particular sound.
 You can ask a `Waveform` to generate a `Signal` at a specific frequency.
 - `AudioBuffer`: an arbitrary sound that is made of many individual amplitude measurements.
 An `AudioBuffer` could potentially contain many different waveforms at different times.
 You can play an `AudioBuffer` to your computer’s speakers.

 Here a more detailed explanation of each of these concepts: